conestack/webresource/docs/source/index.rst

 webresource documentation
 =========================

-A resource registry for you Web Application.
+**A resource registry for web applications.**

-``webresource`` is a small library for defining and registering resources (primarily Javascript and CSS files) to deliver in your Web Application.
+Webresource is a compact Python library to declare resources (primarily Javascript and CSS files) for delivery in your web application.

 Features
 --------

-- Register web resources via python.
+- Declare web resources via python.
 - Manage dependencies between resources.
 - Grouping of resources.
 - Conditional delivery of resources.